 The investment managers are responsible for custody of the assets in the pooled funds.
-Responsibility is delegated to custodians chosen by investment managers.
+Responsibility is delegated to custodians chosen by the investment managers.
 The Trustees do not have a direct relationship with the custodians.

-a) Legal & General - Gilts, index-linked gilts, leveraged Liability Driven Investments "LDI", and liquidity
+a) Legal & General - Leveraged liability driven investments ("LDI"), gilts and money market cash

-The Scheme invests in fixed-interest gilts and index-linked gilts through a range of pooled funds, as shown in the table below.
+The Scheme invests in fixed-interest gilts through a range of pooled funds, as shown in the table below.
 The funds aim to track the respective benchmarks within +/- 0.25% pa for two out of three years.